 Yes, longer massages cost slightly more.
 But if you have had other massage or physical therapies elsewhere, did you need to keep going back?
 And if so, how much did it cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?

 You could book a massage more often – for maintenance.
 If you get a regular body tune-up, you won’t require as much work and an hour is generally enough.

 Do more stretching at home or go to a yoga class.
 That would make you more flexible and an hour would be sufficient.

 When I need to focus all of most attention on one particular problem area and factors contributing to that, one option is for me to concentrate on just that part of the body (e.g. top half back and front, or bottom half back and front) plus significant stretching that I think will produce the best results for you within the hour.

 I could go on and on.
-But what I will guarantee you is that I will give you the BEST VALUE FOR MONEY massage, no matter what length of time you choose.
+But what I will guarantee you is that I will give you the BEST VALUE FOR MONEY remedial massage in Townsville, no matter what length of time you choose.

 Think of how much you pay other practitioners for, in most cases, MUCH less time and often nowhere near the same result for your sore and aching muscles and then the value of my remedial massages really starts to add up.

 David Hall ©

 Townsville Massage therapist based in Mount Louisa and specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines.
 Guaranteed est value for money remedial massage in Townsville.
 CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.